thirdweb-dev/react/etc/react.api.md

 export { defaultChains }

 export { defaultL2Chains }

-// Warning: (ae-internal-missing-underscore) The name "GnosisConnectorType" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export type GnosisConnectorType = "gnosis" | {
-    name: "gnosis";
-    options: SafeConnectOptions;
-};

 // Warning: (ae-internal-missing-underscore) The name "InjectedConnectorType" should be prefixed with an underscore because the declaration is marked as @internal
 //